 Building work is regulated differently from other aspects of development.
 In summary, the following is how building work is regulated in Queensland:

-The Building Act 1975 (Building Act) regulates building work in accordance with the building assessment provisions (BAPs).
+The Building Act 1975 (Building Act) regulates building work and requires that buildings be constructed in accordance with the building assessment provisions (BAPs).

-Under Section 8(5) of the Planning Act a planning scheme must not:
+Under Section 8(5) of the Planning Act a planning scheme2 must not: